Skip to main content

 Methods

-Community-based prospective pregnancy cohort study conducted in Langa township between.
+Community-based prospective pregnancy cohort study conducted in Langa township.
 Mother-child pairs were recruited during pregnancy and followed until 2 years postpartum.
 Data on access to the CSG, child feeding practices and anthropometry were collected.

 Status